bs610/dsproto-runviewer/README.md

 ### Python

 Python 3.7 or higher is needed.
+Run `python3 --version` to see what version you currently have.
+On Ubuntu 20.04 you can install python3.8 from apt.

 For python, we need `python-dotenv`, `mysql-connector-python` and `lz4`.
-E.g. `python3.8 -m pip install python-dotenv mysql-connector-python lz4 --user`.
+Install using pip, e.g. `python3.8 -m pip install python-dotenv mysql-connector-python lz4 --user`.

 We also need access to the midas python client.
 See https://daq00.triumf.ca/MidasWiki/index.php/Python.

 ### Node/npm

-NodeJS > 10.0 is required.
-Hopefully this is already available via apt/yum.
+NodeJS > v10.0 is required.
+Try installing via apt/yum first, then run `node --version` to see what version you have.

-Ubuntu 20.04 comes with NodeJS v8 and required manual compilation:
+On Ubuntu 20.04 only v8.10 is available via apt, and the binaries from the Node website weren't compatible, so I had to do a manual compilation as a last resort:

 ```
+# Last resort!
+Hopefully you can get node via apt/yum instead!
 cd ~/packages
 wget https://nodejs.org/dist/v18.15.0/node-v18.15.0.tar.gz
 ./configure --prefix=~/packages/node-v18.15.0-linux-x64